 Pro Tip: For more on Big Data and how it’s revolutionizing industries globally, check out our “What is Big Data?” article.

-According to BusinessWorldIT, the global machine learning market will quadruple from USD 7.3 billion in 2020 to USD 30.6 billion by 2024.
+According to Marketwatch, the global machine learning market is expected to grow at a healthy rate of over 45.9 percent during the period of 2017-2025.
 If this trend holds, then we will see a greater use of machine learning across a wide spectrum of industries worldwide.
 Machine learning is here to stay!

 If you’re studying what is Machine Learning, you should familiarize yourself with standard Machine Learning algorithms and processes.
 These include neural networks, decision trees, random forests, associations, and sequence discovery, gradient boosting and bagging, support vector machines, self-organizing maps, k-means clustering, Bayesian networks, Gaussian mixture models, and more.